yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_mmcsd_boot_emmc_uda.rst

    On eMMC devices, warm reset will not work if EXT_CSD[162] bit is unset since the reset input signal will be ignored.
 Warm reset is required to be enabled in order for the eMMC to be in a "clean state" on power-on reset so that ROM can do a clean enumeration.
-To set the EXT_CSD[162] bit, stop at u-boot prompt and execute the following command:
+To set the EXT_CSD[162] bit, stop at u-boot prompt and run the following command:

 .. code-block:: console